ABOUT

 Michelle Blade

 (b.
-1981, Los Angeles, CA) is a Los Angeles-based painter whose work explores time, memory, and the persistence of the natural world through intimate, autobiographical scenes.
-A third-generation Angeleno, Blade draws inspiration from her surroundings in Southern California, from lush gardens and desert landscapes to domestic interiors and moments shared with her two daughters, using these settings to examine care, stewardship, and the seasons of parenthood.
+1981, Los Angeles) is a Los Angeles-based painter whose work examines time, memory, and the persistence of the natural world through intimate, autobiographical subjects.
+A third-generation Angeleno, Blade draws inspiration from Southern California landscapes, domestic interiors, and the everyday experiences of motherhood.
+Gardens, desert paths, domestic spaces, and interactions with her daughters serve as sites for exploring care, continuity, and the cyclical nature of life.

 Education2008 MFA, California College of the Arts, San Francisco, CA